ThomasWeinert/Xslrunner/readme.txt

 | Licence: MIT Licence                                                |
 -----------------------------------------------------------------------

-This is a php script wich allos to run an xslt template file.
+This is a PHP script wich allows to run an XSLT template file.
-The xslt can fetch xml files and generate files using php streamwrappers.
-It is possible to call specific php functions from the xslt.
+The XSLT can fetch XML files and generate files using XML stream wrappers.
+It is possible to call specific PHP functions from the xslt.

-The main purpose of this script is to generate html pages from the phpDox xml output.
+The main purpose of this script is to generate HTML pages from the phpDox XML output.

 Usage:
 $ php runner.php [-x "./xml/"] [-o "./xhtml/"] \